mkohler/cython_swig/README.rst

     To use SWIG, you, the programmer, have to create ONE file, the SWIG interface, or .i file.
-THIS is adder.i, the SWIG interface file I created for libadder.
+THIS is adder.i, the SWIG interface file we created for libadder.

     It contains the name of the extension module we want to build, the name of the C header file, AND the contents of the C header file.